The Weird Beauty of Scream Town

 That’s partially how Minnesota’s Scream Town has built a reputation, over the course of a decade, as one of the country’s best haunted-house attractions.
-A few dusty roads from the Twin Cities, stewing in a Chaska cornfield, it has been voted fourth best in the country on HauntedAttractionsOnline.com, and its online ratings soar over local competitors.
+A few dusty roads from the Twin Cities, stewing in a Chaska cornfield about 40 minutes away, it has been voted fourth best in the country on HauntedAttractionsOnline.com, and its online ratings soar over local competitors.
 Every year, it gets a little bigger.

 For scale, compare the furbelow of fog under the State Fair’s neo-Georgian to the 200 gallons that lift into the naked Chaska sky every October weekend to churn over Scream Town’s 35 acres—spewing fast from 50 fog machines and taking only a few minutes to transform a moonlit clearing into Sleepy Hollow.